 The Problem with Leakage / Seepage Claims

-Water damage from a hidden cause may or may not be covered depending on your carrier and their specific restrictions on water damage claims.
-Many carriers switched some years back to writing policies that exclude leakage and seepage damage that has been occurring over a lengthy time period.
+Water damage may or may not be covered depending on your carrier and their specific restrictions on water damage claims.
+Many carriers switched some years back to writing policies that exclude water damage that has been occurring over a lengthy time period.
 Of course, for many homeowners, knowing about water leaks the minute they occur is often impossible.
 Leaky pipes located in walls or under flooring can remain undiscovered for months, causing extensive damage before they are finally revealed.

 Why is Leakage / Seepage Coverage so Restrictive?